mverboom/asker/Readme.md

 Assign an id to the item that can be referenced from a cascading style sheet for formatting.

+*req* (optional)

+Defaults to false.

+When set to true the field must have a selection, otherwise the user can't go to a next screen.

 **Text to display**

 This text will be prepended to the select box.
 This text can contain variables that will be expanded.